DCIT-204/Assignment-5/README.md

 # Assignment_5

 ## Quickhull Algorithm
-The quick hull algorithm is a divide and conquer algorithm that is used to find the convex hull of a set of points.
+The Quickhull Algorithm is a divide and conquer algorithm that is used to find the convex hull of a set of points.
 The convex hull is the smallest convex polygonal shape around the set of points.
 Basically, it draws a polygon using the points, making sure that no point is outside the drawn polygon.

 ### Algorithm
 1. Find the minimum and maximum x points.
 Add these points to the convex hull.